 Who is the NASA team composed of

-Given the theme and the skills, the group put together by the US space agency could not miss a former astronaut: Scott Kelly, which spent 520 days in orbit on four separate missions.
+Given the theme and skills, the group put together by the US space agency could not miss a former astronaut: Scott Kelly, which spent 520 days in orbit on four separate missions.

 With him, the NASA team will also include a science journalist, a biological oceanographer, the CEO of a space technology company, an executive from the Federal Aviation Administration and other experts from various fields.

-Make the inexplicable explainable
+Making the inexplicable explainable

 Understanding the data we have on unidentified aerial phenomena is critical to drawing scientific conclusions about what is happening in our skies and ensuring aviation safety.